TylerGorshing/blackjack/README.md

 # Blackjack
+An exercise in object oriented programming.

 ## About this Project

-The goal of this project was to write a functional blackjack program in python using OOP.
+The goal of this project was to write a functional program in python using OOP.

 After I completed the cards.py project, I wanted to take everything a step further and create a functional program with classes.
-I decided that building on top of my previous project would be the simplest way to acomplish this goal, so I built a blackjack game that uses the cards.py project as a module.

-# Blackjack
-An exercise in object oriented programming

-## About this Project

-The goal of this project was to write a functional blackjack program in python using OOP.

-After I completed the cards.py project, I wanted to take everything a step further and create a functional program with classes.
-I decided that building on top of my previous project would be the simplest way to acomplish this goal, so I built a blackjack game that uses the cards.py project as a module.
+I decided that building on top of my previous project would be the simplest way to acomplish this goal, so I built a blackjack game that uses a modified and updated version of my cards.py project as a module.

+Documentaion for this program can be found in the DOCUMENTAION.md file.

 ## Running the Program

-The code can be run from the terminal by navigating to the appropriate directory.
-Upon launch, the program will start by asking for the number of human players then ask for the name of each player.
+Running the program requires Python 3.7 or later.
+The program can be launched from the from terminal by navigated to the directory contaning the blackjack package and entering the following command:

+`python -m blackjack`

+The `-m` flag tell python to run the package as a script using `__main__` module in the package.
+Upon launch, the program will first ask how many humans are playing.

 ```
 How many human players are playing?